Duyvendak version

 # 55.

-The plenitude of one who contains Virtue within himself, may be likened to that of an infant.
+The plenitude of one who contains Virtue within himself, may be likened to that

 To understand the natural harmony means being constant.